 Hans Christian Andersen was born on this day, April 2, 1805 in Odense, Denmark.
 His own life story is a classic rags to riches that could have been one of his fairy tales.

 At boarding school, the boy was expected to fend for himself and he earned money as a tailor’s apprentice.
 He showed a natural talent for singing and at age fourteen, he was accepted into the Royal Danish Theater.
-However, as luck would have it, Hans hit puberty that year, experienced the voice change, and could no longer sing the soprano part he has been assigned.
+However, as luck would have it, Hans hit puberty that year, experienced the voice change, and could no longer sing the soprano part he had been assigned.
 But all was not lost — Jonas Colins, the theater director, saw something special in Hans and made arrangements that he could attend prestigious school in Elsinore.
-(Another fairy godmother?)

 Young Hans might have been considered privileged, but his story goes a bit dark here.
 He was sent to live with a school master who routinely abused and bullied him and discouraged him from writing.
 He went into a deep depression, and later wrote that his days at Elsinore were the darkest of his life.

 The story, however, has a happy ending.
 Andersen graduated school in 1827 and almost immediately became successful writing short stories, plays and poetry.
 King Christian VIII of Denmark was so impressed with his work that he gave Andersen a grant to travel around Europe.
 Hans felt most comfortable on the road and later wrote, “To travel is to live.”

 All these fairy godmother type favors may not have been an accident.
 There was a rumor that Hans Christian Andersen was actually the illegitimate son of Christian, King of Denmark.
 This rumor, however, has not been substantiated by any reliable source.
 (If true it would make a great story!)